apervmm/llm-use-automation/REPORT.md

 At replay time, the override is merged onto the base artifact.
 A tenant with no differences needs no override.
 A base artifact is not trusted on a new tenant until a test replay passes; if it fails, the tenant gets an override or a new discovery run instead of a silently broken capability.

 Part of this already exists: the base URL comes from `PARABANK_BASE_URL`, so the same capability config runs against localhost or the public demo.
-The saved artifact still stores the full `entry_url`, so the next step is to store a relative path and resolve the host per tenant.
+The saved artifact still stores the full `entry_url`, so the next step is to store only the page path and add each client's address at replay.

 ### Noticing when an app changes
 The vendor releases new versions, and clients install them at different times, so a recording that works for one client can break for another.
-This isn't built yet, but are 3 signs that I believe can show up at replay:
+This isn't built yet, but three signs would show up in the results of the replay:
 1. The main way of finding an element fails, but a fallback works, as a button's ID changed, but its name didn't.
 The run still succeeds, but the page has changed.
 Replay would need to log this, but it doesn't yet.
 2. One client fails at the same step every time, while other clients pass.
 That client has probably upgraded to a new version.
-3. The page shows a message where no outcome rule recognizes
+3. The page shows a message where no outcome rule is recognized

 The fix is a new discovery run for that client.
 If only that client changed, the differences go into its override file; if many clients changed, the shared recording gets a new version.
 Clients that haven't upgraded keep using the old version.

-When drift is detected, discovery is re-run for that tenant.
-The differences are saved as a tenant override, or as a new base version if many tenants are affected.
-Tenants that have not upgraded keep using the previous version.

 ### Limits
 1. **Built:** the surface/flow split, `ElementRef` with a locator kind and fallback chain, the shared `ActionResult` and `PageState` types, and base-URL switching through an environment variable.
-2. **Not built:** a surface interface class, desktop or iframe support, tenant overrides, test replays for new tenants, and drift logging, locator strategies for specific surfaces.
+2. **Not built:** a surface interface class, desktop or iframe support, tenant overrides, test replays for new tenants, and drift logging, locator strategies for other surfaces.

 ## 5. Escalation & handoff
-All escalations use one mechanism: automation pauses, a human takes over the same live browser session the automation was using, and then hands control back with a decision.
+All escalations use one mechanism: automation pauses and shows the problem to an operator.
+The operator can see the same browser window, but only their decision to continue or stop affects the run (see Limits).

 ### Detecting when to escalate
-1. `dicovery_stuck`: triggered when the step limit is reached, 3 actions fail in a row, or the model returns no action.
+1. `discovery_stuck`: triggered when the step limit is reached, 3 actions fail in a row, or the model returns no action.
 2. `replay_failure`: triggered when the step fails and no `outcome_rule` matches the page, or the checkpoint isn't met and no `outcome_rule` matches
 3. `risky_confirmation`: triggered before step 1 of any capability classified as risky (see Section 6)